-- 54. The definition of Prohibitive Order says that it includes an "adjudicative directive that limits..."
-Would that include an order from a court that determines the amount of a reasonable royalty? - No. An order that merely determines a past or future royalty is not a Prohibitive Order. - 55.
-Does the IEEE-SA Patent Policy give a patent holder a right to seek a Prohibitive Order? - No. The policy does not create a right that does not already exist in a specific jurisdiction.
-Whether and to what extent a Submitter would have a right to seek a Prohibitive Order depends on the law of each specific jurisdiction.
-An Accepted Letter of Assurance defines the circumstances in which the Submitter has voluntarily agreed not to seek or seek to enforce a Prohibitive Order, even if otherwise permitted in a specific jurisdiction.
+55. The definition of Prohibitive Order says that it includes an "adjudicative directive that limits..."
+Would that include an order from a court that determines the amount of a reasonable royalty?

+No. An order that merely determines a past or future royalty is not a Prohibitive Order.

+596 56.
+Does the IEEE-SA Patent Policy give a patent holder a right to seek a Prohibitive 597 Order?

+No. The policy does not create a right that does not already exist in a specific jurisdiction.

-- 56. Does the IEEE-SA Patent Policy prevent an implementer from raising issues of patent validity, patent infringement, or any other claims or defenses against the Submitter or change the requirements for that litigation? - No. The policy does not prevent the parties from litigating those issues, and it does not change any jurisdiction's rules on allocating burdens of proof or production of evidence. - 646 57.
-Why does the IEEE-SA Patent Policy text on Prohibitive Orders use the phrase "... by one or more courts..."? - In some jurisdictions, a single court does not have the authority to decide all issues.
+57. Does the IEEE-SA Patent Policy prevent an implementer from raising issues of patent validity, patent infringement, or any other claims or defenses against the Submitter or change the requirements for that litigation?

+No. The policy does not prevent the parties from litigating those issues, and it does not change any jurisdiction's rules on allocating burdens of proof or production of evidence.

+58. Why does the IEEE-SA Patent Policy text on Prohibitive Orders use the phrase "... by one or more courts..."?

+In some jurisdictions, a single court does not have the authority to decide all issues.
 For example, a jurisdiction may empower one court to determine patent validity but another court to determine infringement or compensation.
-The policy was drafted so that it could apply in such a jurisdiction. - 58.
+The policy was drafted so that it could apply in such a jurisdiction.

+618 59.
 What is a first-level appellate review?

-- A first-level appellate review is a proceeding conducted by a court at the next-higher judicial level (e.g., a court of appeals or a court of second instance) to review the adjudication of the next-lower body (e.g., a trial court or a court of first instance). - 660 59.
-What are some examples that constitute a failure "to participate in, or to comply with the outcome of, an adjudication"? - A failure to participate in an adjudication occurs, for example, when the prospective licensee is not subject to the jurisdiction of the court(s) with the power to determine and award reasonable compensation to the Patent Holder and does not voluntarily submit to such jurisdiction.
-Failing to comply occurs, for example, when the prospective licensee refuses to pay past or future royalties as determined in an adjudication as described in the policy. - 60.
-What should a Submitter do if it faces an unwilling licensee? - Whether a party is willing or unwilling is a matter of perspective, and the IEEE does not make any determinations of "willing" or "unwilling".
-A Submitter who is dissatisfied with the progress of negotiations is not prevented, by its voluntary submission of a Letter of Assurance under the IEEE-SA patent policy, from commencing litigation.
+A first-level appellate review is a proceeding conducted by a court at the next judicial level (e.g., a court of appeals or a court of second instance) to review the decision of the next-lower body (e.g., a trial court or a court of first instance).

+60. What are some examples that constitute a failure "to participate in, or to comply with the outcome of, an adjudication"?

+A failure to participate in an adjudication occurs, for example, when the prospective licensee is not subject to the jurisdiction of the court(s) with the power to determine and award reasonable compensation to the Patent Holder and does not voluntarily submit to such jurisdiction.
+Failing to comply with the outcome of an adjudication occurs, for example, when a trial court has made a decision, that decision has been affirmed in whole or in relevant part through a first-level appellate review (or the time for seeking such a review has passed without review being sought), and the prospective licensee refuses to pay past or future royalties as so determined.

+61. What should a Submitter do if it faces an unwilling licensee?

+Whether a party is willing or unwilling is a matter of perspective.
+Any party that is dissatisfied with the progress of negotiations is free to begin litigation, consistent with the policy.